Dr. David Welch, CEO

 David holds a B.Sc. in Biology and Economics (University of Toronto) and a Ph.D. in Oceanography (Dalhousie University).
 He joined Fisheries and Oceans Canada in 1985 and was appointed head of the High Seas Salmon Program in 1990.
 During the next decade he was responsible for studying the ocean biology of Pacific salmon, and provided some of the first compelling evidence for a potentially profound impact of global warming on Pacific salmon in the ocean.
 He served as Chief Scientist for the Census of Marine Life’s project, POST, from 2000-2005.
 David developed the original concept of building large scale marine tracking arrays, particularly for application to Pacific salmon management.
 He founded Kintama in 2000 to bring the concept to reality.
 The resulting, growing infrastructure has true impact for scientific experiment, discovery and important policy decisions worldwide.

-David is the author of over 200 primary scientific papers and technical reports.
-Amongst other awards, he received DFO’s 2007 Prix de Distinction and 2008 Prix d’Excellence in recognition of his outstanding scientific contributions to both national and international climate change research, and the Government of Canada.
+David is the author of over 300 primary scientific papers and technical reports.
+Amongst other awards, he received the 2007 Prix de Distinction and the 2008 Prix d’Excellence from DFO in recognition of his “…outstanding scientific contributions to both national and international climate change research, and the Government of Canada”.
+More recently he received the 2011 J.P.
+Tully Medal in Oceanography from the Canadian Meteorological and Oceanographic Society and in 2012 the American Fisheries Society gave him the Award of Excellence—Fisheries Management; the latter awards are for his work on developing large-scale marine telemetry arrays and their application to fisheries issues.
 David speaks fluent Japanese and lives with his beloved family in Nanaimo, on British Columbia’s beautiful Vancouver Island.

 Erin Rechisky, Ph.D., Research Manager

-Hailing from New York State, Erin has a BSc in Marine Biology (University of North Carolina), MSc in Fisheries and Aquaculture (University of Rhode Island) and Ph.D. in Zoology (University of British Columbia).
-Erin initially became involved in the marine sciences field in 1993 and has worked in several locations such as the Bald Head Island Conservancy (North Carolina), NOAA’s National Undersea Research Center in Key Largo (Florida), the Marine Mammal Center in Laguna Beach, (California), and the Massachusetts Division of Marine Fisheries, MA.
-Between 1998-99 Erin worked as a Graduate Research assistant at the NOAA/NMFS Northeast Fisheries Science Center, (Rhode Island).
-Following her master’s degree she was a Research Associate at the Perry Institute for Marine Science/Caribbean Marine Research Center on Lee Stocking Island, Bahamas (2002-2004).
+Erin became involved in the marine sciences field in 1993.
+She has earned a BSc in Marine Biology (University of North Carolina), a MSc in Fisheries and Aquaculture (University of Rhode Island) and a Ph.D. in Zoology (University of British Columbia).
+Erin has worked in several locations such as the Bald Head Island Conservancy (North Carolina), NOAA’s National Undersea Research Center in Key Largo (Florida), the Marine Mammal Center in Laguna Beach, (California), and the Massachusetts Division of Marine Fisheries, MA.
+Between 1998-99, she worked as a Graduate Research assistant at the NOAA/NMFS Northeast Fisheries Science Center, (Rhode Island).
+Following her master’s degree she was a Research Associate at the Perry Institute for Marine Science/Caribbean Marine Research Center on Lee Stocking Island, Bahamas (2002-2004) before moving to BC to begin her PhD research using the acoustic array under Dr Carl Walters’s supervision at UBC.

 Erin initially started working with Kintama through UBC when she was a graduate student and joined Kintama Research as a staff member in 2010.

-Erin currently lives in Nanaimo on Vancouver Island with her husband and young son.
+Erin currently lives in Nanaimo on Vancouver Island with her husband and two young sons.
 Although an avid scuba diver, she currently channels her excess energy into triathlon, backpacking, gardening and exercising her dog.

 Paul Winchell, Array Deployment Manager